12 reasons why you need an alternative CMS to WordPress

 However, WordPress is built around a relational database, and not around a search engine like Elasticsearch.
 This means that you need a separate search engine to do site search, product search, facet search, and so on—something which scale with difficulty.

 Neither does WordPress support clustering in an easy way without involving complex technicalities and seasoned developers.
 A clustered deployment enables you to distribute load across servers (also known as nodes) and at the same time increase resilience.
 If one node fails, the rest of the cluster will still be running and keep your services available.

 Vendor support for WordPress can be quite expensive.
 If you don’t want to handle hosting and support by third parties via the open-source WordPress.org, you can opt in for the commercial WordPress.com.

-While the standard pricing plan starts cheaply enough at $25 monthly for small businesses, the price for WordPress.com VIP for larger organisations range from whooping $5,000 to $25,000 a month.
+While the standard pricing plan starts cheaply enough at $25 monthly for small businesses, the price for WordPress.com VIP for larger organizations range from whooping $5,000 to $25,000 a month.
 As mentioned, you can get support from third party agencies, but the prices and quality differs as much in this field as there are number of plugins.

-To run an editorial site with roles and control over publishing access is important to any self-respecting organisation, but out of the box in WordPress even users below editors can publish pages and posts.
+To run an editorial site with roles and control over publishing access is important to any self-respecting organization, but out of the box in WordPress even users below editors can publish pages and posts.
 This can be mitigated by the use of plugins, but you know what we think of plugins.